Why Create This Hybrid?

 The seven Powers are fighting over control of the major cities in Europe, which determines their current score.
 Besides this objective, there are other resources they fight to control, including canals, supply centers and power centers.

 In addition to a score track, there are also three influence tracks the Powers are each measured by: Political, Military and Intelligence.
 A high rank in any one of these tracks offers a particular advantage.
 Leading that track grants the power a respective dominance token: International Influence, Air Superiority and Superior Spy Network respectively.

-As the Powers fight each other, they must also be wary of the prospect of Civil Unrest.
-Whenever a revolution is indicated, the ruling class (the players) must forget their differences and pool their political power together to put it down.
+As the Powers fight each other, they must also be wary of the prospect of Communist Revolution.
+Whenever a revolution is indicated, the ruling class (the players) might forget their differences and pool their political power together to put it down.
 Otherwise, chaos may ensue with the weakest bidder suffering the worst of it.